elee-tudublin/2022.FT.SSWD.6.1.product_api_sveltekit_client__filter_start/readme.md

 ##### 4. Add a search product endpoint to the server API.

-Searches can be made via: http://localhost:5001/product/searchtitle/:keyword
+Searches should be made via: http://localhost:5001/product/searchtitle/:keyword

+The result should be a list of products with names or descriptions which include the keyword.

 The JavaScript filter/ includes example from Ex2 can also be used server-side or you can use Prisma full text search, see: https://www.prisma.io/docs/concepts/components/prisma-client/full-text-search